andrewacashner/hearingfaithms/chapters/chapter-3.md

 This aspect of vocal music may be termed text projection.
 This approach fits with the aesthetic that prevailed in Catholic music after Trent, which valorized clarity in projecting the words through music.
-The text-driven approach also shows the influence of with traditions from Spanish popular and theatrical traditions of singing poetry, especially traditions of adapting stock melodic formulas for singing *romance* poetry.
+The text-driven approach also shows the influence of Spanish popular and theatrical traditions of singing poetry, especially practices of adapting stock melodic formulas for singing *romance* poetry.
 ^[XXX  cite ]

-In addition to projecting the text in a way that made it intelligible, Padilla also uses two other text-setting techniques---text depiction, and text expression.
+In addition to projecting the text in a way that made it intelligible, Padilla also uses two other text-setting techniques---text depiction and text expression.
+[@Burkholder:History, 207, defines *text depiction* as "using musical gestures to reinforce visual images in the text," and *text expression* as "conveying through music the emotions or overall mood suggested by the text, and identifies these as "two principal ways that music can reflect the meaning of the words, both of which became common in the sixteenth century."
+I add to these terms the concept of text projection, and my conceptions of depiction and expression are somewhat broader: in particular, depiction need not only be limited to "visual images" but includes numerological symbols, puns, and other such figures.]
 The composer depicts the meaning of the words through musical symbols and figures that correspond to concepts and imagery in the text.
 These include the same kind of "madrigalisms" favored in sixteenth-century Italy